devpi/devpi/doc/devguide/hooks.rst

 ``devpi-server-3.0`` provides a reasonably but not completely stable Plugin system in order to decouple ``devpi-web`` from core operations.
-As the 3.0 series becomes more battle tested we expect the plugin API to stabilize and be useable from other prospective extensions.
+As the 3.0 series becomes more battle tested we expect the plugin API to stabilize and be usable from other prospective extensions.

 .. note::